Karthik110505/smart_vision/README.md

 - **Semirotten**: Low freshness score (50%).
 - **Rotten**: Very low freshness score (25%).

 The app also displays bounding boxes around detected items, and labels them with their freshness levels.
+[View the freshness detection model](https://universe.roboflow.com/kella/freshness-nnryh/model/1).

 ### 2️⃣ Expiry Date Detection (OCR)
 Upload a product label image containing expiry date information.
 The app will use OCR to extract and display the detected expiry date.
+[View the expiry date detection model](https://universe.roboflow.com/abhilashasacademicworkspace-8igt2/expiry-date-detection-ssxnm/model/1).

 ### 3️⃣ Grocery Item Detection
 Upload an image containing grocery items.
 The app will detect and count the types of grocery items in the image, drawing bounding boxes around them and displaying their counts.
+[View the grocery item detection model](https://universe.roboflow.com/new-workspace-wfzw3/grocery-dataset-q9fj2/model/5).

 ## 📧 Contact